Exabyte-io/documentation/docs/workflow-designer/subworkflow-editor/actions-menu.md

 ## Add Subworkflows

 To create a new subworkflow and insert it as part of the general workflow flowchart, click on the “plus” sign <i class="zmdi zmdi-plus zmdi-hc-border"></i> on the right-end of the actions menu bar.
-The following dialog will open.
+The following dialog will open:

 <img src="/images/sw-addition.png"/>